Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

 ---
 layout: post
-title: "Configure Gulp in asp.net core 5.0"
+title: "Configure Gulp in asp.net core"
 date: 2021-05-07 18:54:34 +0430
 category: configuration
 tags: [gulp,.net core, configure gulp in .net core]
 author: Hamed Moghadasi
 description: >
-    In this article, firstly show you how configure and add gulp to asp.net core web application and for the next will show you how to write gulp tasks in asp.net core 5.0, to automate and enhance your workflow.
+    In this article, firstly show you how to configure and add gulp to asp.net core web application and for the next will show you how to write gulp tasks in asp.net core 5.0, to automate and enhance your workflow.
 header_image: /assets/img/posts/gulp-dotnet-header.jpeg